towhidrazu/Famous_Paintings-Data_analysis_with_SQL/README.md

 **7) Identify the museums with invalid city information in the given dataset.**
 ```
+SELECT *
+FROM museum
+WHERE city ~'[0-9]'

+/* Explanation from ChatGPT
+In PostgreSQL, the tilde (~) is used as a match operator for regular expressions in queries.
+Let's break down the two regular expressions you provided:

+1. `~'^[0-9]'`: This regular expression matches strings that start with a digit (0-9).
+The caret (^) is an anchor that asserts the start of the string, and `[0-9]` specifies a character class that includes any digit from 0 to 9.

+2. `~'[0-9]'`: This regular expression matches any string that contains at least one digit (0-9).
+It doesn't specify the position of the digit within the string.

+Here's a brief summary:

+- `~'^[0-9]'`: Matches strings that start with a digit.
+- `~'[0-9]'`: Matches strings that contain at least one digit.

+In summary, the difference lies in the positioning of the digit within the string.
+The first one specifies that the digit must be at the beginning of the string, while the second one only requires the presence of a digit anywhere in the string.
+*/

 ```

 **8) Museum_Hours table has 1 invalid entry.
 Identify it and remove it.**